ArbiKodraj/Final_Project/README.md

 **Important:**

-- 1. Improve Code Documentation (EPP as reference)
+- 1. Improve Code Documentation (EPP as reference) - use Sphinx (function_appro_keras next)
-- 2. Write Introduction and Conlusion, countercheck text several times
+- 2. Countercheck text several times
 - 3. Look for alternative displaying possibilities for the notebook from private repo (nbviewer?, ..)
 - 4. Invite remaining collaborators (done)
 - 5. Think about additional to do's

 **Optional:**

-- 1. May use Sphinx for further Documentation
-- 2. Look, if you can speed up your code even more using numba or numpy (may have a look on PyPy for object oriented programming?)
+- 1. Speed up code even more using numba (may have a look on PyPy for object oriented programming?)
-- 3. Finish last section (optimal policy for cake problem) - if not: remove
+- 2. Finish last section (optimal policy for cake problem) - if not: remove => removed
-- 4. if possible, i.e., code's outcome kind of known : write tests - use pytest or unittest (especially interesting for last sections)
+- 3. if possible, i.e., code's outcome kind of known : write tests - use pytest or unittest (especially interesting for last sections)